(Issue)

 is not a color, throw an error. -

-Return a quoted string with the name of
+Return an unquoted string with the name of

 $color